In symbols, "p divided by q" can be written as , or p ÷ q.

 But if we evaluate 2 ÷ 3 first, we get something else:

-Be Careful: Division by zero is undefined, as discussed in the section on rational numbers.
+Be Careful: Division by zero is undefined, which we talked about in the section on rational numbers.
 If you ever feel tempted to divide by zero even though you know it's wrong, we're pretty sure there's a hotline you can call.